arielchuri/forglory/crystalcastles/crystalcastles.md

 The player may add any of their Stamina or style dice to any roll.
 Those dice cannot be used again until they have been recovered.
 ### Ways to roll your dice
 - 1d  - Roll 1 die.
 A 1, 2, or 3 is counted.
 The other values are 0.
-- d6  - Use the face value of the die (1-6).
 - d2  - Roll a die and divide the face value by 2 rounded up.
 - d3  - Roll a die and divide the face value by 3 rounded up.
+- d6  - Use the face value of the die (1-6).
-- d9 - Roll 2d3.
+- d22 - Roll a d2 and a d2.
 The first die is the 10s place and the second is 1s.
 Rolling a 3 and a 4 makes 22.
-- d12 - d2 x d6.
+4 possibilities.
+- d33  - Roll d3 twice.
+The first die is the 10s place and the second is 1s.
+Rolling a 3 and a 4 makes 22.
+9 possibilities.
+- d26 - Roll a d2 and a d6.
+The first die is the 10s place and the second is 1s.
+Rolling a 3 and a 4 makes 14.
+12 possibilites.
-- d18 - d3 x d6.
+- d36 - d3 and d6.
-- d36 - 2d6.
 The first die is 10s and the second is 1s.
+Rolling a 3 and a 4 make 24.
+18 possibilites.
+- d66 - d6 twice.
+The first die is 10s and the second is 1s.
 Rolling a 3 and a 4 make 34.
+36 possibilities.

+d2
+d3
+d6

+2
+3
+2 2 4
+6
+3 3 9
+2 6 12
+3 6 18
+6 6 36
+6 6 6 216

 </div>
 ### Chance of success table